BEST Vegan Bagels Recipe (Gluten Free, Yeast Free Option)

-Learn how to make the best homemade vegan bagels ever!
-This easy vegan bagel recipe taste just like a New York style bagel, only better!
-Gluten free and yeast free option!
+Learn how to make the best chewy homemade vegan bagels ever!
+These easy vegan bagels taste just like a New York style bagel, without leaving home!

 Growing up near New York City and eventually living there, I’ve tried a few New York bagels in my time, and I can honestly say that these homemade vegan bagels are just like the New York ones…but even better!